Fontodi, `Vigna del Sorbo` Chianti Classico Gran Selezione

 Vinification

 After picking, the grapes were carried to the Fontodi winery and carefully selected on sorting tables.
-Fermentation and maceration lasted for two weeks in temperature-controlled stainless-steel tanks.
+Fermentation and maceration lasted for at least 3 weeks in temperature-controlled stainless-steel tanks.
 The cap was punched down twice a day during fermentation, which reached a maximum temperature of 30ºC.
-The wine was then racked into 30% new French oak barriques for 18 months before being blended and moved to a mixture of large oak casks for another six months prior to bottling.
+After fermentation, the wine was aged for 12 months in French oak barriques, of which 30% were new, followed by 12 months in bottle grande (50hL) prior to bottling.
+It remained in bottle for at least six months before release.

 Tasting Notes & Technical Details